Loliticos/mayfi/README.md

 <h2 align="center">Mayfi</h2>

-Mayfi is a multi-propose bot, which has a variety of commands that you can use.
+Mayfi is a multi-purpose bot, mainly created to moderate your server and bring more life to your server with fun commands that Mayfi provides.

 <h3>Index</h3>